bluzelle/api/source/index.html.md

 Argument  | Description
 ----------|------------
-ws       | The WebSocket entry point to connect to uuid     | The universally unique identifier (UUID), <a href="https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)">Version 4 is recommended</a>
+ws       | The WebSocket entry point to connect to. uuid     | The universally unique identifier (UUID), <a href="https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)">Version 4 is recommended</a>